rosshays/mips-simulation/README.md

 multiplication and division.

 ## Limitations
 Given that the MIPS simulator was designed to run a subset of MIPS, some features have been omitted.
 The results of loading a program with unsupported instructions are undefined.
-The features/instructions that are unsupported are as follows: unsigned operations are not permitted, floating point operations are not permitted.
+The features/instructions that are unsupported are as follows: unsigned operations are not supported, floating point operations are not supported, system calls are not supported, parallelism is not supported (ll/sc) and operations that load partial register data are not supported.
 Furthermore, the stack implemented by the simulator does not perfectly mimic a real-world stack.
 Rather than storing the program contents and the stack in the same contiguous portion of memory, the stack is allocated separately.
 While this does allow the same basic interactions normally seen with a stack, it does not have the ability to fail in all cases a real stack would.
 For example, the stack will never overflow as it has no hard limit on size, it merely depends on the memory of the machine the simulator is running on.